 Employers will be required to notify employees of their rights under this new federal paid leave law.
 Within 7 days of enactment of the law, the Department of Labor will be creating a model notice for employers to post in the workplace (or under current telework circumstances, send electronically).

-The COVID-19 crisis is rapidly evolving and so too are changes to employment and workforce issues in Maine and New Hampshire.
+The COVID-19 crisis is rapidly evolving and so too are changes to employment and workforce issues in ME and New Hampshire.
 Our team is monitoring these developments in real time and we’re here to support and assist you as needed.
 Please do not hesitate to reach out if we can be helpful to you.

 To learn more visit our Coronavirus Legal Response Team webpage.